-We assist them to develop and grow their businesses and works in partnership with stakeholders to drive economic development across the city.
+We assist companies to develop and grow export sales and we work in partnership with stakeholders to drive economic development across Belfast.

-We are committed to helping Belfast based businesses grow and compete.
-Between 2011/12 and 2015/16 we have provided support of over £200m to 2,057 local and 177 externally owned businesses based in Belfast, securing over £1.2bn of investment and promoting 15,398 jobs.
+We are committed to helping Belfast-based businesses grow and compete.
+Between 2014/15 and 2018/19 we have provided support of over £213M to 1,504 local and 181 externally owned businesses based in Belfast.
+This support has helped secure over £1.3bn of investment and is helping companies to create 12,605 jobs.

-The region supports a breadth of sectors including life & health sciences, global business services, financial services and TV, film & digital and emerging sectors such as cyber security.
-We have supported investment commitments from locally owned companies such as Kainos, with the promotion of 403 new jobs, 372 of these committed to the Belfast City Council area.
+The region supports a breadth of sectors including ICT, life & health sciences, global business services and emerging sectors such as cyber security, regtech and legaltech.
 Over the past few years the city has also attracted a significant number of internationally recognised global investors.

 The Eastern Regional Office works extensively with local businesses seeking to develop sales outside of Northern Ireland for the first time.
 Support is aimed at accelerating the development of new export focused businesses and assisting existing business to grow in external markets.

 In addition to our direct support to businesses we work with a range of stakeholders to help grow the local economy by creating employment opportunities, attracting investment and ensuring the right conditions and in place to foster continued business growth.

 Susan O'Kane is Invest Northern Ireland's Regional Office Manager for the North Eastern and Eastern Regional Offices.